mikekerr247/MaxConcurrent/README.md

 The plugin borrows the code structure and an SQL query from the Barometer plugin built by [@halfdan](http://github.com/halfdan).

-The plugin has also been translated into Ukrainian and Russian by [@twixi]
+The plugin has also been translated into Ukrainian and Russian by twixi

 ## Documentation